 Using the strategy of acceptance in life to deal with depression and anxiety is a technique that is helpful for people who suffer from unhappiness of any kind.

-I like this quote and believe it is helpful in illustrating this idea of acceptance, the way we use it in therapy.
+I like this quote and believe it helps illustrate the way we use acceptance in therapy.

 “Acceptance is observation of life and suspension of judgment about whether what is happening is good or bad, right or wrong.”

-Dropping judgement assists you in being able to eventually evaluate situations and also to make decisions about how to handle them effectively.
+Dropping judgment assists you in being able to eventually evaluate situations and also to make decisions about how to handle them effectively.

 Evaluating situations, actions, feelings, or thoughts as “good or bad” and “right or wrong” often triggers feelings of guilt and shame or conflict that are overwhelming.

-The use of acceptance is a strategy of changing your oppositional reaction to situations that are unchangeable in the moment, to one that is less resistant.
+The use of acceptance is a strategy of changing your oppositional reaction to unchangeable situations in the moment to one that is less resistant.
 Some other ways to describe acceptance are: not arguing with reality, dropping the struggle with what is, or dropping resistance to your experience.

-Acceptance of emotions is a truly powerful thing.
-We often have no idea how much judgement of our emotional state exacerbates the difficulty of our experience.
-If you are angry, sad and anxious, and you resist it and judge yourself, it will take much longer for you to return to a balanced and calm state.
+Acceptance of emotions is a potent thing.
+We often have no idea how much judgment of our emotional state exacerbates the difficulty of our experience.
+If you are angry, sad or anxious, and you resist it and judge yourself, it will take much longer for you to return to a balanced and calm state.